kamil-michalski-1/Cyclistic-Bike-Share-Project/project-documentation/03-data_analysis.md

 <h1>Visualisations</h1>

-Certain insights better visible in graphical form, decided to show analyse differences in monthly distribution of rides between members and casual, and show them in a time series chart
+Some insights are better identified based on review of data displayed in a graphical form.
+For this analysis, I decided to break down members and casual users' rides per month and display the results in a time series chart.

-First a new data frame was created from monthly statistics on number of rides in members and casual
+As first step, a new data frame was created with monthly number of rides in members and casual users.

-a. members
+a.
+Members

 ```
 members_trips_monthly <- trips_2022_clean %>%